negash/Bank_recommendation_AI_Model/README.md

 3. The backend executes the function and returns results.
 4. The LLM produces the final formatted recommendation.

-**CSV Export Feature (Bonus)**

-The repository also includes a utility that exports the customer recommendations into a CSV file, useful for reporting, auditing, and downstream analysis.

 **Example Usage**

 **User request:** "Generate a banking recommendation for Maria Lopez"